sotosAdis92/AllTheMethods/README.md

 ### Total Methods Implemented: 14

 This Repository was created for the storage and versioning control of the web app AllTheMethods, its a personal project developed in my 8th Semester of Studies, in my Attempt to Learn the Spring Framework and React.js
+# NEW UPDATE: YOU CAN NOW ADD FAVORITE PROBLEMS
 ---

 ### Prerequisites